asmuth/clip/manual/architecture.md

 ### Virtual Box Model

 Each elements specifies its preferred 'placement'.
 The placement describes how the element wishes to be placed with relation to a parent bounding box.
-It can take the two values `LAYER` or `BLOCK`.

-To understand what these values mean consider the following "virtual" box.
-The virtual box is divided into concentric regions:
+The placement parameter can take six different values with correspond to the six (partially) overlapping sections of the parent bounding box shown in the illustration below.

     [figure]